alialkhatib/alialkhatib.github.io/_drafts/2020-05-01-digital-contact-tracing.md

 #### Proximal tracing doesn't maintain privacy the way advocates seem to think it does

 We also need to talk about what proximal contact tracing offers and what it doesn't, especially since we're adopting this contrived system to avoid "absolute" locations.
-I said earlier how absolute location tracking might say that we were both at &lt;GPS coordinates&gt;.
-Or it might offer a street address, like &lt;mailing address&gt;.
-In either case, it would reveal that we were both at &lt;semantic place&gt; from 8pm to 10pm, which could potentially be embarrassing or even damaging.
+I said earlier how absolute location tracking might say that we were both at some GPS coordinates.
+Or it might offer a street address.
+In either case, it would reveal that we were both at some semantically meaningful place from 8pm to 10pm, which could potentially be embarrassing or even damaging.
 Proximal tracking promises instead to reveal only that we were *together* between 8pm and 10pm.

 The problem is that neither of these approaches is particularly helpful to me when I'm trying to maintain privacy about where I *meaningfully* am.
 While there are unique risks associated with my absolute location being revealed (for instance, revealing where I live by showing where I tend to be every night), a revelation that I was *among* many people who are under investigation or otherwise suspected of some socially improper behavior is potentially just as damning as if there's a record that puts us all at the same mailing address for that time - like if all of us have `Kumquat` on our phones.